maheshtawar/face-recognition-attendance-system/README.md

 # face-recognition-attendance-system
 Face Recognition Attendance System Using Python

--Create a folder with name images
+- Create a folder with name images
--Add face_recognition.sql file to database
+- Add face_recognition.sql file to database